ashishmathew0297/Bluetooth-Snoop-Log-Tracker/README.md

 ## Setting up an Environment and Installing the Python Requirements

-The code can be run in an anaconda virtual environment which can be set up and activated with the following commands
+The code can be run in an anaconda virtual environment which can be set up and activated with the following commands.

 ```bash
 conda create --name <env_name>
 conda activate <env_name>
 ```

-Once this is done, install pip into the current environment
+Once this is done, install pip into the current environment.

 ```bash
 conda install pip